tflander/esp32-machine-emulator/README.rst

 - Extending the time library to support sleep_ns() and sleep_ms()
 - Emulating the read pulse value of an input pin, such as that received by the echo pin of an HCSR04 Ultrasonic Distance Sensor.
-- Coming soon: Full emulation of HCSR04 Ultrasonic Distance Sensor
+- Full emulation of HCSR04 Ultrasonic Distance Sensor in examples